Air Force Pay: How Much Do Service Members and Civilian Employees Earn?

 Air Force Enlisted Basic Pay Chart

-Enlisted servicemen make up a majority of the Air Force’s personnel.
-Enlisted ranks are junior to Officer positions, so their pay grades are significantly lower.
+Enlisted servicemen make up much of the Air Force’s personnel.
+Enlisted ranks are junior to officer positions, so their pay grades are significantly lower.

 Here’s a sample Air Force pay chart for enlisted service members.
 You can find the full monthly basic pay table for enlisted members and commissioned officers on the Department of Defense’s Military Compensation website.